aws/aws-eks-best-practices/content/security/docs/runtime.md

+!!! info "We've Moved to the AWS Docs! 🚀"
+    This content has been updated and relocated to improve your experience.
+    Please visit our new site for the latest version:
+    [AWS EKS Best Practices Guide](https://docs.aws.amazon.com/eks/latest/best-practices/runtime-security.html) on the AWS Docs

+    Bookmarks and links will continue to work, but we recommend updating them for faster access in the future.

+---

 # Runtime security

 Runtime security provides active protection for your containers while they're running.
 The idea is to detect and/or prevent malicious activity from occurring inside the container.
 This can be achieved with a number of mechanisms in the Linux kernel or kernel extensions that are integrated with Kubernetes, such as Linux capabilities, secure computing (seccomp), AppArmor, or SELinux.
 There are also options like Amazon GuardDuty and third party tools that can assist with establishing baselines and detecting anomalous activity with less manual configuration of Linux kernel mechanisms.